goldsborough/algs4/trie/README.md

 There is a value associated with e, because it is the last character of the key "she".

-Note that the existence of a key is determined entirely by wether or not it is linked to by another node, i.e. there is no explicit `String key` in the Node.
+Note that the existence of a key is determined entirely by wether or not it is linked to by another node, i.e. __there is no explicit `String key` in the Node__.
 The key is in the trie if there is a non-null node at that index for another node.

 Search hit: `get("shells")`